bobbybabra/collection/README.md

 ### Collection.gWhere and Collection.gNot

 Takes exactly the same argument as `where()` but returns a generator.
-Generator returns value each time their `next()` method is called until they run out of return value.
-Generator is useful for filtering when only a limited amount of result is necessary.
+A generator returns a value each time its `next()` method is called until it runs out of values to return..
+Generator are useful for filtering when only a limited amount of result is necessary.

 For example, if you had to go through 100,000 results and you where paginating the result to only 50 items per page, you could call `next()` 50 times each time